 If you already have the course in a gpx-, kml- or kmz-file then you can import it into the app.
 This can be the case if you create the course in for example OCAD, Condes, PurplePen or Google Earth and export it to a gpx-/kml-/kmz-file.

-- Select ‘Import course’ in the course list view.
+- Open the GpsOrienteering app and select ‘Import course’ in the course list view.

 - Select which course to import, give it a name and select a map to use.
-The map must cover the complete curse.
+The map must cover the complete course.
 You can also import a course without a map.